Atlantic Motorsport Park: History

 One of the most unusual things about AMP is that it was designed, built and operated since August, 1974 by a volunteer group of motorsport enthusiasts, from the automobile, snowmobile and motorcycle racing groups.
 It has also hosted a Country and Western Festival.
 It remains completely owned by its membership club and is believed to be the only track in North America that hosts a national series competition that is volunteer run.

 AMP has hosted notable auto racing categories, including Formula Atlantic and a NASCAR race in the 1970s.

-At present, AMP is the annual host to the penultimate round of the Mopar Canadian Superbike Championship.
+At present, AMP hosts an annual round of the Canadian Superbike Championship.

 From May through October the track is busy with several local motorcycle and car clubs activities.
 The Atlantic Roadracing League runs a full schedule of motorcycle racing.
 The Atlantic Region Motor Sports Club (ARMS) uses it for their sedan and formula racing schedules.
 The Atlantic Sports Car Club (ASCC) uses it for their SoloSprint events.

 There are also a number of Advanced Performance Driving and Race Schools throughout the season.